Air Conditioner Repair Checklist

 - Make sure your hands and feet are dry before you check the panel or breakers.

 - Find the breaker marked “AC” and ensure it’s in the “on” spot.
-If it’s overloaded, the lever will be in the middle of the panel or “off” location.
+If it’s overloaded, the lever will be in the "off" position.

 - Firmly transfer the lever back to the “on” location.
 If it immediately triggers again, don’t touch it and contact us at 478-202-3076.
 A breaker that keeps turning off may signal your residence has an electrical problem.